 This is done when the buyer still has a mortgage on their old property but needs to take out a new one on the new property.
 Often, such transactions are covered by a contingency clause - a clause stating the new home's purchase and mortgage will not be closed until the hold home is sold.

 A contingency clause frees the buyer of financial responsibility for the old home before actually buying the new one.
 However, it means the borrower has to sell the home before the contingency clause expires - which can pressure the borrower into selling their old home quickly, perhaps on less desirable terms.

 A blanket loan avoids this problem by giving the borrower more time to sell their old home.
 In some cases they may be structured as a interest-only loan for up to 12 months before full amortization kicks in, which gives you a reasonable amount of time to sell your old home at a fair price and lessens your total mortgage burden as well.

 The biggest downside of a blanket loan for a residential home purchase is that they're, quite frankly, pretty hard to find in the post-crash era.
 While some lenders are offering them once again, you may have to look pretty hard to find one.
 But as time goes on and lending conditions return more to normal, look for more lenders to offer them.

 Efficiency and flexibility are the biggest advantages.
 An individual using a blanket loan would have only one mortgage payment instead of two.
 A developer can proceed with selling off portions of its investment without continually refinancing the associated debt.
 In the event of a default, the bank or financial institution can take control of all of the property securing the loan.

-When financing multiple properties creates discomfort, reach for a blanket loan for that warm and fuzzy peace of mind.
+When financing multiple properties creates discomfort, you might find that reaching for a blanket loan will give you warm and fuzzy peace of mind.